 - AR 1.
 Admission for Nondegree Students

 - AR 2.
-Credit from a Two-Year Institution (Undergraduate Students)
+Transfer Credit (Undergraduate Students)

 - AR 4.
 Classifying Students